1B05H1N/1B05H1N/README.md

 # Hey there, I'm İbrahim!

-As an Application Security Engineer, I am deeply passionate about fortifying applications against contemporary threats and vulnerabilities.
+I'm an Application Security Engineer with a passion for securing applications against modern threats and vulnerabilities.

-I'm always eager to connect with others who share a passion for application and product security.
+Always happy to connect with anyone passionate about application/product security.

 Check out [the appsec/prodsec reference](https://github.com/1B05H1N/appsec-prodsec-reference) if you have time!